eikek/publet/doc/src/main/resources/org/eknet/publet/doc/resources/_configuration.md

 The location of the configuration file `publet.properties` depends on whether you use the war file or the standalone server.

-The configuration can be accessed in code using the object `org.eknet.publet.web.Config`.
+The configuration can be accessed in code using the class `org.eknet.publet.web.Config`.
 This object is also of type `o.e.p.web.util.PropertiesMap` (like the settings above) and string values can be accessed by applying a string key

     import org.eknet.publet.web.Config
     val stringValue: Option[String] = Config("webdav.enabled")

+The `Config` class can be injected via guice or looked up via `Config.get`.

 ### War